MD-Mahedi-Hasan/Test-Case-Report/README.md

 ## Project Summary :

-This assignment is about Bug Report of Dmoney-Trnx-API,,Bug report of Bkash App Send Money And Payment Method and also Bug Report for OrangeHRM App.
+- This assignment is about Bug Report of Dmoney-Trnx-API,, And also Bug Report for OrangeHRM App.

+- Standard Test Case of Bkash App- Send Money And Payment Method.